johanhaleby/stub-http/README.md

 A Clojure library designed to stub HTTP responses regardless of which library used to actually make the HTTP requests.

-There are several library specific "http mocking/stubbing/faking" libraries out there such as [clj-http-fake](https://github.com/myfreeweb/clj-http-fake) and
+There are several client specific "http mocking/stubbing/faking" libraries out there such as [clj-http-fake](https://github.com/myfreeweb/clj-http-fake) and
-[ring-mock](https://github.com/ring-clojure/ring-mock) but they won't work unless you're using a specific library.
-I couldn't find a library agnostic library for faking HTTP responses so I sat out to write one myself based on [nanohttpd](https://github.com/NanoHttpd/nanohttpd).
-This is useful if you want to test your app against a "real" HTTP server with actual HTTP requests.
+[ring-mock](https://github.com/ring-clojure/ring-mock) but they work on the level of the library and not the HTTP level.
+I couldn't find a client agnostic library for stubbing HTTP endpoints so I sat out to write one myself based on [nanohttpd](https://github.com/NanoHttpd/nanohttpd).
+This is useful if you want to test your app against a real HTTP server with actual HTTP requests.
 And even if you don't _want_ to this it may be your only option if you're (for example) is using a Java library that makes HTTP requests and you want to stub/fake its responses.

 More docs and implementation is coming soon.